nodebasewm/nodebasewm.github.io/content/en/docs/Configuration/firewall/_index.md

 The firewall settings above only allows ssh login from the given machine with the give IP-address **IP**, which should be the client machine you want to login from.This is good practice and limits the attack vector on your server.

-> Note that with a proper VPN solution, such as tailscale, this specific firewall rule can be entirely omitted, giving you the highest level of security.
+> Note that with a proper VPN solution, such as tailscale, this specific firewall rule can also be omitted, giving you the highest level of security.
+Tailscale can handle SSH login through its ACL access rules.

 If you have <code>prometheus=true</code> metrics logging enabled in the **config.toml**, you should allow the prometheus listen port as well.